-- Belfast City Hall: you can easily reach it with the shuttle service from Belfast cruise port terminal.
+- Belfast City Hall: you can easily reach it with the shuttle service from the Belfast cruise port terminal.
 The amazing building is located close to Visit Belfast Welcome Centre.
-The building is Classical Renaissance-styled, made of Portland stone.
+The building is a Classical Renaissance-style, made of Portland stone.
 There are free guided tours from Mon to Sat.

 - Waterfront Hall: one of the leading conference centers in the world.

 - Victoria Square Shopping centre: Victoria Square is among the most expensive development of property in Northern Ireland and the largest one.
-It building cost is £400 million ($641 m).
+Its building cost is £400 million ($641 m).

 - Belfast Castle: located in the north part of the city, Cave Hill County Park’s lower slopes.

 Port Belfast cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Belfast, Northern Ireland.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |8 April, 2023|

 |28 April, 2023|

 A major search & rescue operation was launched in the Belfast Lough area (Northern Ireland) late on Saturday night, October 29.
 Multiple...October 31, 2022